Cray-HPE/docs-csm/operations/system_management_health/Cilium_Monitoring.md

 platform built over Cilium and eBPF.
 It allows visibility into the communication and behavior of services as well as the networking infrastructure.

 Three new dashboards have been created for monitoring Cilium and Hubble.
-These are
+These are as follows:

 - Cilium Agent Metrics - Visualizes the metrics exposed by cilium-agent. cilium-agent runs on each node and accepts configuration describing network policies, visibility and other monitoring requirements from Kubernetes.
 - Cilium Hubble Metrics - Visualizes the metrics exposed by Hubble.
 Hubble is integrated into cilium-agent and retrieves the visibility from Cilium.